kaylanhua/cs262/design1/experimentation/engineering.md

 - [ ] how we wrote the test code
 - [ ] user experience tweaks
 - [ ] functions shared between implementations (tradeoff between ease of code changes and the abstraction needed for functions to be used in multiple settings)

+## future work
+### grpc section
+- could, instead of polling, wait for batches instead (i.e. longer wait time between polling)
+- wait for users to be done typing (or wait for the next menu reprisal) to show new messages, as opposed to consistent polling
+- modularize a lot of the shared functions and abstract out the components which are agnostic to the protocol